FunhouseAtelier/cheffree/README.md

 - Show feeds of recipes.
 - Connect with other users.
 - Share recipes with other users.
+- Implement feeback regarding best practices for recipe-authoring. \*(per Scooter)

 ## Revision History

 ### 0.1.10

-- Switched to @funhouse-atelier/logger package.
+- Switched to newly published `@funhouse-atelier/logger` package.
--
+- Changed `requireAuthenticated()` to redirect to log in page if not authenticated.
+- Stubbed out app settings page.

 ### 0.1.9